BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 209 ---

-17.1.2015 EN Official Journal of the European Union L 12/209

 3. For the purposes of this Section, the group supervisor and the supervisory authorities of all the Member States in which the head offices of each related insurance and reinsurance undertakings applying for the use of the group internal